This action is used to start the connection process and attempt to connect to a server.

 • "server1.dark-wire.com" – only the server host name is specified, default port 6121 will be used.

-• "server2.dark-wire.com:6122" – both the server host name and port are specified, connection will occur on port 6122.
+• "server2.dark-wire.com:6122" – both the server host name and an explicit port is specified, connection will occur on port 6122.

 If you are hosting a server on the same machine your client application is running on, you can connect to use IP "127.0.0.1", or "localhost".